stadt-karlsruhe/CO2-Runter/README.md

 If you encounter errors, ensure you've loaded data into the database.
 Use `loader-new.sql` and paste it into the SQL command query box in Adminer.

-## Build Instructions for Production
+## Build Instructions for Production Environment

+The recommended system for deployment is Ubuntu 22.04.
+Our team has validated the process on Ubuntu 22.04.02 LTS.

-Follow these steps to build the application for production:
+Follow the outlined steps to construct the application for a production environment:

 1. Change DB Password and Token Key in `docker-compose-pord.yml` to something new.
 2. Run: